-This approximation was derived from an Edgeworth expansion of the p.d.f. of $U$, which can be seen as a Taylor expansion around a Gaussian distribution.
+This approximation was derived from an Edgeworth expansion (which can be thought of as a Taylor expansion around a Gaussian distribution) of the p.d.f. of $U$.
 Plugging this expression into \cref{eq:negentropy} provides an expression that can be maximized in $W$ where the cumulants are replaced by their sample estimates.
 However, the maximized function involves high-degree polynomials in the unknown coefficients of $W$, and this simplified problem still presents numerical challenges.

 An alternative approximation of the negentropy has been proposed in \citet{hyvarinen1998new} relying on the maximum entropy principle, described in the following theorem.
 Associate to any random variable $Y:\CG \to \mR$ the differential entropy